8 Hair Color for Older Women Mistakes… And How to Fix Them!

 Ban the brass by using a purple shampoo to eliminate the yellow.
 The two neutralise each other.
 I use purple shampoo every day because my hair pulls red when it’s bleached!

-Mistake #5: Too Light
+Mistake #5: Going Too Light

 If your face isn’t ready for it, being too light can be as aging as being too dark.
 Again, hair is not one color all over, and it’s important to maintain a level of contrast.